chandra-iamanemic/deeplearning_intro/README.md

 Simple isnt it? we either replace the two under performing defenders or we invest more in their training regime so that they perform better in the upcoming game.
 So each player contributes to the outcome in either a positive or negetive way.

 Lets now go back to our weights.
 Assume that each weight value is a player that contributes the final outcome of the network.
 Each of the weight values have an error associated with the outcome.
-The network calculates the predicted value using the current weights and then it would calculate the errors associated with each weights depending on the difference between the actual and predicted output.
+The network calculates the output predicted value using the current weights, this process is known as forward propagation.
+It would then calculate the errors associated with each weights depending on the difference between the actual and predicted output.
 The weights are then updated in a process called back propagation to have a reduced error towards the prediction.

 This whole process when repeated a lot of times until the network and weights are all confident in their values towards making the prediction on a new data is called "training the network".